 Proper insulation is Required to Keep the Home at Moderate Temperatures

 If you want to properly heat and cool your home, you must get the right kind of insulation.
-The most popular types of insulation include spray foam, blown-in loose fill, and fiberglass rolls.
-Upgraded materials are a necessity to help the house remain a moderate temperature at all times.
+The most popular types of insulation include spray foam, blown-in, loose-fill, and fiberglass rolls.
+Upgraded materials are a necessity to help the house remain at a moderate temperature at all times.

 Old Homes Versus New Homes

 People who purchase a new home will probably have proper insulation.
 In fact, in certain states, new home builders are also required to meet new energy-saving codes.
 Homes built in the time period from 1900 to 2000 will probably need better insulation to ensure that the heating bills remain low and moderate.